engineyard/ey-docs/README.md

 * Create a new [Issue][issues]

 ## EY Staff How to Deploy Changes
+Make sure you deploy to staging before you push to production

-* When deploying changes from the CLI make sure to pass the no-migration option `ey deploy --no-migrate`.
+* When deploying changes from the terminal run `rake stage` and `rake production`.
 * When deploying changes from the Web UI make sure that the checkbox next to Migrations is unchecked.

 [issues]:     https://github.com/engineyard/ey-docs/issues "EY-Docs Issues Page"